bilalmohamad/C-projects/README.md

-# C
-This repository consists of projects I completed in C.
+# This repository consists of projects completed in the C coding language.